State By State

 - Same-sex couples are six times more likely than their different sex counterparts to be raising foster children.

-- The majority of states currently have barriers restricting the ability of LGBT people and same-sex couples to adopt children
+- Many states still have barriers restricting the ability of LGBT people and same-sex couples to adopt children